 You want to know the weather, wind strength and direction (now and forecast), tide height and flow if you are at the coast, river flow if you are on a river, and the water temperature.

-Remember Wind chill is a huge factor in winter paddling!
+Remember wind chill is a huge factor in winter paddling!

 At this point it’s also a great idea to make your paddle plan.
 Work out where your launching from and your route, and even let someone know when you expect to be back on land.